pace-neutrons/Horace/documentation/user_docs/docs/introduction/Support_and_updates.rst

 Support
 =======

 If you are having problems then your first port of call should be this wiki -- we have listed and described every function that is included in the Horace package.
-See :ref:`here <List_of_functions:List of functions>` for details.
+See :ref:`here <manual/List_of_functions:List of functions>` for details.

 In addition the Matlab function files each have detailed notes describing how the function works and what it does.
 To see these notes type